myride-top/myride/readme.md

 ## TODO

-- optimize image categories and maybe add optional description for each photo

-- add more info about car

-- automatically calculate power to weight ratio if user entered both power and weight

-- improve the edit car page to look like add new car page

-- prepare platform for premium features
+- prepare platform for all the features in the future

 ## Before launch